 - What then, are we better?
 Not at all!
 For we previously brought an accusation against both Jews and Greeks that all are under sin.

-- Just as it was – and is – written: “There is none righteous, not even one.
+- Just as it is *written: “There is none righteous, not even one.

 - “There is no man who understands, there is no man who seeks God.

-- “Their throat is a grave that was – and is – open.
-Their tongues continually deceive.”(4)quotation/allusion to Psalm 5:9 “An asp’s(5)an “asp” is a highly poisonous snake who’s venom is very often fatal when left untreated.
-Further, the venom works quickly, making it even more dangerous. venom is under their lips;”(6)quotation/allusion to Psalm 140:3
+- “Their throat is a *open grave, their tongues were continually deceiving.”4quotation/allusion to Psalm 5:9 “An asp’s5an “asp” is a highly poisonous snake who’s venom is very often fatal when left untreated.
+Further, the venom works quickly, making it even more dangerous. venom is under their lips;”6quotation/allusion to Psalm 140:3

 - “Their feet are swift to spill blood,

 - “complete ruin and misery are in their ways,

 - “and they didn’t know the way of peace.”8quotation/allusion to Isaiah 59:7-8

 - “There is no fear of God before their eyes.”9quotation/allusion to Psalm 36:1